InspiryThemes/realhomes-docs/docs/vacation-rentals-setup.md

 !!! warning "Important"
     Sometimes, the import process takes longer than expected and doesn't complete in the first attempt.
 So, simply import again until the process is complete.

-### **After Import is Done**

-Once the import process is complete, You will receive a notice as the one displayed in the screen shot below.
+**Once the import process is complete**, You will receive a notice as the one displayed in the screen shot below.

 ![Screenshot](images/import-demo/all-done.png)

 Visit your site and you will find your site working like the theme demo.

-In case of any problem, Get in touch with our support team using our support site.
+For any assistance, Kindly register/login at our [support website](https://support.inspirythemes.com/login-register/) and [ask your question](https://support.inspirythemes.com/ask-question/) over there.
+So that our support team can assist you properly.